cran/piecepackr/README.md

 in which case maybe you shouldn't sweat it).
-It is hard but not impossible to [configure which fonts](https://eev.ee/blog/2015/05/20/i-stared-into-the-fontconfig-and-the-fontconfig-stared-back-at-me/) are dispatched by fontconfig.
+It is hard but not impossible to [configure which fonts](https://eev.ee/blog/2015/05/20/i-stared-into-the-fontconfig-and-the-fontconfig-stared-back-at-me/) are dispatched by `fontconfig`.
 A perhaps easier way to guarantee your symbols will be dispatched would be to either make a new font and re-assign the symbols to code points in the Unicode "Private Use Area" that aren't used by any other font on your system or to simply